ctoruno/LAC-Reports/Outputs/Paraguay/Method/Paraguay_method.md

                                                         <b class="c-purple">GENDER:</b> Forty-nine percent (49%) of respondents were female and 51% were male.
                                                     </p>
                                                     <p>
-                                                        <b class="c-purple">EDUCATION:</b> Most respondents (55%) reported that they had received at least a high school diploma or vocational degree, and the remaining 45% of respondents received a middle school diploma or less.
+                                                        <b class="c-purple">EDUCATION:</b> More than half (55%) of all respondents reported that they had received at least a high school diploma or vocational degree, and the remaining 45% of respondents received a middle school diploma or less.
                                                     </p>
                                                 </div>
                                             </div>